ultrabear/bfi/README.md

   - What this means is that `+-` will be compiled to `NIL` and `<>` will be compiled to `NIL`
   - A special behaviour of this is that `<` will raise an error for underflowing the pointer location but `<>` will raise no error as before it gets to runtime that is compiled out
 - The buffer size is calculated at compile time based off the count of `>` instructions or 30k as a minimum, for the brainfuck standard
-  - This will in theory never error on code that is stable as you can only move forwards once per instruction, but code that "flies" on its own such as `+[>+]` will almost instantly hit the end of the buffer and error
+  - In most cases this will not error on brainfuck, but some programs rely on buffer flying and may not function
 ## Other Notes
 - The execution environment is 8 bit brainfuck, there are no settings to use other sizes
 # Credits